marwan-abdellah/Buildyard/README.md

 * NAME\_REPO\_TAG: The svn revision or git tag to use to build the project
 * NAME\_ROOT\_VAR: optional CMake variable name for the project root, as required by the project find script.
 Default is  NAME\_ROOT
+* NAME\_TAIL\_REVISION: The oldest revision a git-svn repository should be cloned with.

 ## Extending